prainar/peer/16-styling/README.md

 Describe your bonus improvement here.
 For example:

-> **Bonus Improvement:** Added a dark mode toggle using Tailwind CSS and React context.
-This allows users to switch between light and dark themes easily.
+> **Bonus Improvement:** Added a dark mode toggle and custom animations for a more engaging user experience.

 ---